Metrix-Labs/metrix/docs/docs/guides/05-type-system/01-philosophy.md

 #### 🧩 Flexibility and Extensibility

-Strapi's strength lies in its ability to handle a wide range of content and customizations, the types should reflect and adapt to that.
+Metrix's strength lies in its ability to handle a wide range of content and customizations, the types should reflect and adapt to that.

 #### 📏 Uniformity

-The goal of the type system is to provide a consistent and smooth TypeScript developer experience for both users' applications and Strapi internals.
+The goal of the type system is to provide a consistent and smooth TypeScript developer experience for both users' applications and Metrix internals.

 #### 🧰 Fully-Featured